apache/incubator-wayang/README.md

 Note the `***`: Wayang ships with multiple modules that can be included in your app, depending on how you want to use it:
 * `wayang-core`: provides core data structures and the optimizer (required)
 * `wayang-basic`: provides common operators and data types for your apps (recommended)
-* `wayang-api-scala-java_2.12`: provides an easy-to-use Scala and Java API to assemble Wayang plans (recommended)
+* `wayang-api-scala-java`: provides an easy-to-use Scala and Java API to assemble Wayang plans (recommended)
 * `wayang-java`, `wayang-spark`, `wayang-graphchi`, `wayang-sqlite3`, `wayang-postgres`: adapters for the various supported processing platforms
 * `wayang-profiler`: provides functionality to learn operator and UDF cost functions from historical execution data

-> **NOTE:** The module `wayang-api-scala-java_2.12` is intended to be used with Java 11 and Scala 2.12.
-If you have the Java 8 version, you need to use the `wayang-api-scala-java_2.11` module.
+> **NOTE:** The module `wayang-api-scala-java` is intended to be used with Java 11 and Scala 2.12.

 For the sake of version flexibility, you still have to include in the POM file your Hadoop (`hadoop-hdfs` and `hadoop-common`) and Spark (`spark-core` and `spark-graphx`) version of choice.